kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 In the metadata section, there is a *required* field, the **name**.
 Then following the spec section, there are two important parts.
-The **running**, which indicates the current state of the VirtualMachine attached to this VirtualMachine.
+The **running**, which indicates the current state of the VirtualMachineInstance attached to this VirtualMachineInstance.
-Second is the **template**, which is the VirtualMachine template.
+Second is the **template**, which is the VirtualMachineInstance template.

 Let us go over each of these fields.

 ### Name

-The `metadata.name` is important for the OfflineVirtualMachine, it is used to find created VirtualMachine.
-The VirtualMachine name is directly derived from the OfflineVirtualMachine.
-This means, if OfflineVirtualMachine is names 'testvm', the VirtualMachine is named 'testvm' too.
+The `metadata.name` is important for the OfflineVirtualMachine, it is used to find created VirtualMachineInstance.
+The VirtualMachineInstance name is directly derived from the OfflineVirtualMachine.
+This means, if OfflineVirtualMachine is names 'testvm', the VirtualMachineInstance is named 'testvm' too.

 Moreover, the pair namespace and name: `namepace/metadata.name` creates the unique identifier for the OfflineVirtualMachine.
 This fact implies that two